rancher/prometheus-federator/cmd/helm-locker/README.md

 ## Getting Started

-For more information, see the [Getting Started guide](docs/gettingstarted.md).
+For more information, see the [Getting Started guide](../../docs/helm-locker/gettingstarted.md).

+> [!WARN]
+> These directions are intended for development workflows/debugging.
+> They are not meant for standalone usage and come with no support.

 ## Who needs Helm Locker?